Using Amazon Marketing Services for Advertising Kindle Ebooks: What I've Learned

 What I've Learned From Advertising My Kindle eBooks on Amazon Marketing Services

-I Got Great ROI.
 The ROI on my AMS advertising investments has been crazy good, on the order of a return of up to several times my investment!
 But like other PPC advertising, it can be difficult to scale.
-Increasing your PPC bid per click will not always result in a proportional increase in sales.
-There will come a point of diminishing returns.
+Increasing your PPC bid per click will not always result in a proportional increase in sales, and there will come a point of diminishing returns.
+And, as I'll discuss later, competition and cost for this ad space is increasing.
 This requires regular monitoring of your investment versus your sales, and continually making necessary course corrections.

 Because your AMS ads may not be shown often, this is not a get rich quick strategy.
 If, like me, you concentrate on low bids (usually less than $0.05), it can be even longer.
 As with all advertising and marketing, patience is required.